SteveJustin1963/tec-FEMBOT/README.md

   - surface, to detect and react to external stimuli.
   - proximity, ultrasonic sensor, distance, avoid
   - infrared sensors
-  - gyroscope or accelerometer for movement/ orientation
+  - gyroscope or accelerator meter for movement/ orientation

 ### code
-- chatgpt over iphone
+- embedded mini PC running LLM with mic and speaker and interfaced to tec1
-- MINT core logic functios. eg  `MOVE`, `SPEAK`, and `INTERACT`.
+- MINT core logic functions. eg  `MOVE`, `SPEAK`, and `INTERACT`.
-- `INIT` function to initialize basic operations.
+- `INIT` function to initialise basic operations.
 - Set up loops (`/U`) for ongoing interaction and response.
-- use chatGPT for Complex Conversations, API for natural language responses and integrate it IRLA
+- LLM can handle basic conversations,
-- Interactive Reinforcement Learning Agent IRLA
+- look into Interactive Reinforcement Learning Agent IRLA
 - Develop algorithms for learning based on user interactions.
 - self learning agents.
 - movement algorithms based on input commands, adjusting for real-time feedback.
-- errors, unrecognized inputs, mechanical faults, incorrect movements, power loss, recovery actions.
+- errors, unrecognised inputs, mechanical faults, incorrect movements, power loss, recovery actions.
-- ChatGPT autonomy feedback loop
+- LLM to run in a autonomy loop with sensory feedback
   - real-time commands
-  - interpret sensor data - server-client architecture/ cloud integration - IFTTT**, **Zapier**, or **Node-RED**
+  - interpret sensor data - server-client architecture/ cloud integration -
   - send motor controls
 - obstacle avoidance, path planning, or even object detection using sensors like a camera.
 - natural language commands to control the robot or adjust its autonomy.